JerryBels/lambda-layer-sharp/README.md

 Build will be performed automatically upon deps installation.
 The resulted lambda layer zip file will be saved to `dist/` directory.

+If building in a Linux environment like AWS, simply running `npm i` should do it.